First Crusade: Situation in the East

-Since its founding, the Byzantine Empire was an historic center of wealth, culture and military power.
+Since its founding, the Byzantine Empire was a historic centre of wealth, culture and military power.
 Under Basil II, the territorial recovery of the empire reached its furthest extent in 1025.
 The Empire's frontiers stretched east to Iran, Bulgaria and much of southern Italy were under control, and piracy in the Mediterranean Sea had been suppressed.
 Relations with the Empire's Islamic neighbours were no more quarrelsome than relations with the Slavs or Western Christians.
 Normans in Italy; Pechenegs, Serbs and Cumans to the north; and Seljuk Turks in the east all competed with the Empire, and to meet these challenges the emperors recruited mercenaries, even on occasion from their enemies.